By NCHIMUNYA MIYOBA

 The workers who met Zambia Congress of Trade Union (ZCTU) officials resolved that they will withdraw labour if management fails to pay them their March salaries on time.

-The workers bemoaned that the delay government to pay them their February salaries has led to double deductions the banks a situation they said should have been avoided if government paid them on time.
+The workers bemoaned that the delay by government to pay them their February salaries has led to double deductions by the banks a situation they said should have been avoided if government paid them on time.

 Speaking during a meeting with lectures and other workers in Kitwe today, Copperbelt University Academics Union (CBUAU) President Derrick Ntalasha said the three unions will give government five days to pay workers their March salaries as the law stipulates adding that failure to do so will resort to withdraw of labour.

 Dr Ntalasha who is also stakeholder Union Spokesperson said the three unions namely CBUAU, Copperbelt University Senior Administrative and Technical Staff Union (CUSATSU) and the Copperbelt University and Allied Workers Union (CBUAWU) does not take pleasure in withdrawing labour but will continue to do so if government continues to delay salaries for the workers.

 Dr Ntalasha said government should put its house in order and avoid diverting the money that the University generates to sponsor by elections.